-Although the international arbitration community may be open to the idea of applying blockchain to advance this dispute resolution mechanism, explicit rules regarding admissibility of data extracted from a blockchain have not yet been enacted.
-However, there are three main reasons to consider that the current arbitral framework may already allow for this.
+Although the international arbitration community may be open to the idea of applying blockchain to advance this dispute resolution mechanism, explicit rules regarding admissibility of data extracted from a blockchain have been rarely enacted.
+(51) However, there are three main reasons to consider that the current arbitral framework may already allow for this.